JohnVictorCouto/Palindrome-Checker/README.md

 # Palindrome Checker

-This is the boilerplate for the Palindrome Checker project.
+This is the repository for the Palindrome Checker project.
 Instructions for the project can be found at https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker